cpwrs/nixbox/README.md

 ---

 Nixbox is a NixOS Uakari configration.
-It sets up essential services, a GUI environment, and package I use for development.
+It sets up essential services, a GUI environment, and packages I use for development.

 ---